CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 An image of TaskBoss

 ## 1. Introduction
 Have you ever been overwhelmed with too many tasks?
-Perhaps a couple of these tasks might have slipped your mind.
-Well, TaskBoss is here to help you out!
-TaskBoss is a user friendly task manager which supports a wide range of features.
-Be the boss of your tasks, use TaskBoss today!
+Perhaps, a couple of these tasks might have even slipped your mind?
+Well, TaskBoss is here to save the day!
+TaskBoss is a user-friendly task manager that supports a wide range of features.
+Become the boss of your tasks and start using TaskBoss today!

 ## 2. Quick Start
 1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>